Mike Tsang: Original Songs

-On 15 November 2024, Tsang's first original Mandarin R&B single "Talk To Me" was released world-wide.
-One week later, "Talk To Me" charted directly at No.1 for two weeks consecutively on the Metro Radio Mandopop Power Ranking chart (新城國語力排行榜)*, while taking top spot on CMG Radio The Greater Bay Station's China Original Gold Songs Chart; the nationwide Music Pioneer chart and the KuGou Hong Kong chart, as well as other smaller-scale provincial level Chinese music charts, at the same time.
+In November 2024, Tsang's first original Mandarin R&B single "Talk To Me" was released world-wide.
+One week later, "Talk To Me" charted directly at No.1 for two weeks consecutively on the Metro Radio Mandopop Power Ranking chart (新城國語力排行榜)*, while taking top spot on CMG Radio The Greater Bay Station's China Original Gold Songs Chart; the nationwide Music Pioneer chart and the KuGou Hong Kong chart, as well as provincial level Chinese music charts, at the same time.